 The 3 major initiatives of proficiency-based learning (PBGR), personalization (ACT 77), and multi-tiered systems of supports (MTSS) have put Vermont secondary schools in the midst of significant and meaningful change.
 The opportunities to improve our schools by shifting our focus to these “big 3” are well recognized around the state, but these shifts are not without their logistical and philosophical challenges.
 Can Vermont teachers and administrators find their way through all of the challenges that come with change to ensure these initiatives improve student outcomes, close our achievement gap, and create an education system for the 21st century?
 What might an updated school profile, report card, transcript, or student reporting system look like in the new Vermont secondary school landscape?
 How might a focus on transferable skills tie the work together and help serve as touchstones for changes in instructional practice and curriculum design?
 How can we balance pushing our schools to evolve while honoring the wisdom and cultural inertia of the past?
 This course will tackle these questions and more in a practical and actionable format.
 The course is built to provide resources, samples, dialogue with peers, and the feedback necessary to help educators start or continue along the path of proficiency, personalization, and a comprehensive multi-tiered system of support.

-Participants will have a resource rich learning environment to improve their knowledge in proficiency based learning, personalization, and multi-tiered systems of support, and create actionable implementation plans.
+Participants will have a resource-rich learning environment to improve their knowledge in proficiency-based learning, personalization, and multi-tiered systems of support, and create actionable implantation plans.

 Reflection paper #1

 Reflection paper #2

 The expectations for successful completion of all daily assignments are clearly outlined below.
 You will work with the instructors to develop your final project expectations individually.
 The final reflection for the course will be a self-assessment that will determine your final grade. **All assignments can be revised for improved performance on assessment rubric criteria.